beaujcowan/weather-app/README.md

 -   Lesson 8: Had an error with my code formatting on icon.js, so I had to revert that to get the code to stop erroring.
 Also consolidated some repeating code ahead of the instructor in an attempt to make the code look more clean.
 -   Lesson 9: Cleanup of code, better error handling.
 No issues
 -   Lesson 10: Better error handling and improvements to the UX
+-   Lesson 11: Adjusted UX/UI for input field, adjusted some error handling.
+Added in CSS transition to help show user that the city title can be clicked.